cooervo/terraform-examples/README.md

 Highly Available application.
 Which uses `Launch Templates` to auto scale `EC2` instances.

 Auto Scaling is triggered by `CloudWatch Events` depending on `CPU` usage:
-* Over 60% CPU usage scales up.
+* Over 60% CPU usage, increases instances.
-* Under 10% CPU usage scales up.
+* Under 10% CPU usage, decreases instances.

 Amount of `Availability Zones` and `Subnets` to deploy the app will be easily defined by variable `subnetsCount`.